-The Compensation and Leadership Development Committee of the Board of Directors of Dow, with the advice and support of an independent compensation consultant and management, oversees the process for determining remuneration and determines the objectives of the Company's short-term and long-term compensation programs.
+The Compensation and Leadership Development Committee of the Board of Directors of Dow, with the advice and support of an independent compensation consultant and management, oversees the process for determining remuneration and approves the objectives of the Company's short-term and long-term compensation programs.
 The compensation program is applied broadly across the Company's employee population and executive officers are generally subject to the same compensation programs as other employees receiving short-term and long-term incentives.

 The Committee is responsible for recommending compensation for the CEO for approval by the independent Directors and it is responsible for approving the compensation of all the other executive officers.
 As part of the evaluation of executive officer compensation, the Committee reviews median levels of compensation for similar jobs and job levels in the market, experience, knowledge, skills and personal contributions compared with the compensation peer group, while considering advice provided and analysis performed by the independent compensation consultant.
-Director compensation is determined by the Board with assistance of the Compensation and Leadership Development Committee and the Corporate Governance Committee and is regularly benchmarked utilizing the compensation peer group.